Yeshiva of Far Rockaway: History

-Rabbi Perr, an alumnus of Yeshiva Beis Yosef-Novardok in Brooklyn, Beth Medrash Govoha, the Talmudical Yeshiva of Philadelphia, and Mesivta Yeshiva Rabbi Chaim Berlin, founded the Yeshiva of Far Rockaway in 1969.
-The name of the yeshiva, Derech Ayson, comes from the sefer by Rabbi Avraham Yoffen of Novardok.
+Rabbi Yechiel Perr, an alumnus of Yeshiva Beis Yosef-Novardok in Brooklyn, Beth Medrash Govoha, the Talmudical Yeshiva of Philadelphia, and Mesivta Yeshiva Rabbi Chaim Berlin, founded the Yeshiva of Far Rockaway in 1969.
+The name of the yeshiva, Derech Ayson, is derived from a sefer (Jewish religious book) by Rabbi Avraham Yoffen of Novardok.
+After Perr's death his son, Rabbi Moshe Perr, succeeded him as dean.

-The yeshiva's principal from 1970 until his death was Rabbi Aaron Brafman, older brother of Benjamin Brafman.
+The yeshiva's principal from 1970 was Rabbi Aaron Brafman, older brother of attorney Benjamin Brafman.
+After Rabbi Brafman's passing, Rabbi Mordechai Miller became the principal of judaic studies in his place.